Continuation-of-Ashford/ashford-docs/character_creation/4_beyond_level_3.md

 When a character reaches ***`10`th, `15`th, and `20`th level***, it gets a token.
 These tokens do not have to be spent immediately and can accrue.

-You can spend one (`1`) token to change a character's class levels, ability scores, proficiencies, feats, and prestige options as appropriate. (`TODO`: explain more the extent of changes that can be made.)
+You can spend one (`1`) token to change a character's class levels, ability scores, proficiencies, feats, as appropriate.
 You cannot change a character's race, background or inventory.

 Each token is specific to the character that earned it via leveling.
 For example, if you create a new character to replace a retired one, they only get a token if they reach the appropriate level naturally.
 I.e., if you replace a 13 level character, they have no tokens.
 If that character levels up to 15th level, they will have 1 token.